lucaswerkmeister/itsbinotstraight/README.md

 The bot is written in Rust.
 (An earlier version, which you can find in the Git history, was written in JS;
-it was mostly feature-identical, with minor differences in Unicode handling.)
+it was mostly feature-identical at the time it was removed, with minor differences in Unicode handling.)

 Run `cargo run` to generate a post text (without sending a post), or `cargo test` to run unit tests.